coconutpalm/emf-prevayler/README.md

 Here's how this could work
 --------------------------

+Prevayler's basic idea is that you store system state by taking a snapshot, plus journalling all object mutations that happen after the snapshot.

 All EMF objects are implemented using interfaces.
 So we can proxy all object accesses pretty easily either by using dynamic proxies (for EObjects) or with the decorator pattern.